MadrinanComLab/Exp-PocketBase/README.md

 Your browser should display something like this:
 ![ss-3](https://user-images.githubusercontent.com/74145874/233703193-e66d9942-d932-4023-8ce4-627a791e131c.png)

-The first example makes sense that it displays `false`, because a user haven't logged in yet, right?
+The first example makes sense that it displays `false` because a user hasn't logged in yet, right?

+<section id="authentication-example-2"></section>

 #### #2
 Now, let's level up the previous example.
 Still in `Auth.js`, do the following: